Mrs C Woolley

 Teachers will ensure they teach specific PSHE vocabulary as identified on the knowledge organisers and in the progression document.
 Teachers will follow the year group planning to teach each of the units year on year to further secure children knowledge about key aspects of relationship, safety, changes to the body and mental and physical wellbeing.

 Throughout the school year, there will be opportunities to enrich the curriculum through theme days giving teachers the chance to plan interesting, imaginative lessons around a topic.

-Book monitoring will show that all children’s outcomes are 100% good outcomes or better.
+Book monitoring will show that all teaching and learning outcomes are at a 100 percent good standard or better.

-Book monitoring will show at least 50% have outstanding evidence that show children are engrossed and can know and remember more about PSHE linked directly to the intent.
+Book monitoring will show that teaching and learning outcomes are at 50 percent outstanding and that children are engrossed in the subject of PSHE/RSE, and know and remember more linked directly to the intent.

 All book monitoring shows that theory and intent is being implemented in the order and approach as planned by the subject leader.

 All books show assessment stages throughout each term (star sheets, assessments, reading, progress maps) within the curriculum construct that show children are knowing and remembering more.

 Data at the end of EYFS will show at least 75% will achieve GLD the PSED objectives.

 - By the end of KS1 at least 65% of children will be age related with 10% achieving above.

 - By the end of LKS2 at least 70% of children will be age related with 15% achieving above.